tilt-dev/tilt-example-go/README.md

 - [2-optimized](2-optimized): Compile Go binaries and copy them into Docker
 - [3-recommended](3-recommended): Live-update compiled binaries

+## Other Examples
+- [tests-example](tests-example): an example of how to use Tilt to run your tests for you as you iterate

 ## License

 Copyright 2020 tilt.dev